piratte/conquest/README.md

 This project adds an interactive visual map to see the outcome of each round.

-Just add your own bots as per usual.
+Heavily refactored (wrt. original Conquest codebase) ~ packages renamed, some name changes, etc., but protocol is still the same so it should work with original bots.

 Forked from: https://github.com/skylogic004/conquest-engine-gui